 INR 3500 |

 This section would again consist of passages instead of direct questions that were asked earlier.
 The passages would again be 450 words each and the same would be derived from news, journals, etc. Questions based on such passages would be asked.
 Such a question can cover the static portion as well, candidates are therefore advised not to forgo the static portion entirely.
-Reading Newspapers daily, specifically, articles containing any Bill or Judgments or legal information should help in preparing for this section.
+Reading Newspapers daily, specifically, articles containing any bills Judgments or legal information should help in preparing for this section.

 Category |